smooch/Smooch-Slack-dispatcher/readme.md

 ### Deploy to AWS Lambda

-Copy the entire contents of _events.js_ as a AWS Lambda function, set environment variables in AWS Lambda config, and expose the function as an open AWS Lambda API Gateway endpoint.
+Copy the entire contents of _events.js_ as a AWS Lambda function, set environment variables in AWS Lambda config, and expose the function as an AWS Lambda API Gateway endpoint.

 ## Environment Variables